awsdocs/amazon-ec2-user-guide/doc_source/ec2-instance-recommendations.md

 + When migrating to a different instance family, make sure the current instance type and the new instance type are compatible, for example, in terms of virtualization, architecture, or network type\.
 For more information, see [Compatibility for resizing instances](ec2-instance-resize.md#resize-limitations)\.
 + Finally, consider the performance risk rating that's provided for each recommendation\.
 Performance risk indicates the amount of effort you might need to spend in order to validate whether the recommended instance type meets the performance requirements of your workload\.
 We also recommend rigorous load and performance testing before and after making any changes\.

 There are other considerations when resizing an EC2 instance\.
-For more information, see [Changing the instance type](ec2-instance-resize.md)\.
+For more information, see [Change the instance type](ec2-instance-resize.md)\.

 **Additional resources**
 + [Instance types](instance-types.md)